aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 The parameters of each monitoring resources are defined in [monitoring/parameters.tfvars](monitoring/parameters.tfvars).

-Execute the following command to create the storage:
+Execute the following command to create the monitoring tools:

 ```bash
 make deploy-monitoring
 ```

-The monitoring deployment generates an output file `monitoring/generated/monitoring-output.json` that contains information needed for ArmoniK.
+The monitoring deployment generates an output file `monitoring/generated/monitoring-output.json` which contains information needed for ArmoniK.

 ## ArmoniK

-After deploying the storage and monitoring, You can install ArmoniK .
+After deploying the storage and monitoring tools, You can install ArmoniK.
 The installation deploys:

 * ArmoniK control plane
 * ArmoniK compute plane